Orbital Altermagnetism in Two Dimensions: Intrinsic nonlinear current-induced spin and orbital magnetization

 \section{Intrinsic nonlinear current-induced spin and orbital magnetization}

-In this section, we briefly introduce the formalism of the intrinsic nonlinear Edelstein effect.
+In this section, we provide a brief introduction to the formalism of the intrinsic nonlinear Edelstein effect.
 For a 2D system with either $C_{2z}$ or $\mathcal{P}$ symmetry, the linear spin and orbital responses are forbidden by symmetry.
 In such cases, the leading contribution arises at the second order:

 where $X_a$ denotes the $a$-th component of either the orbital angular momentum $L_a$ or the spin angular momentum $S_a$.
-The nonlinear response tensor $\chi_{abc}$ can be decomposed according to its parity under time-reversal symmetry \cite{PhysRevLett.129.086602,PhysRevLett.130.166302,baek_nonlinear_2024}:
+The nonlinear response tensor $\chi_{abc}$ can be decomposed according to its parity under time-reversal symmetry \cite{PhysRevLett.129.086602,PhysRevLett.130.166302,baek_nonlinear_2024,dww3-vm74,4kmy-59l9}:

 Here $[d\kk]\equiv d\kk / (2\pi)^d$ is a shorthand notation for integration over the Brillouin zone in $d$ dimensions, and $f_0$ is the Fermi-Dirac distribution with unperturbed band energy $\epsilon_n$, and $f^\prime_0$ is its derivative.
 The quantity $X_{a,n}=\langle u_n|\hat{X}_a|u_n\rangle$ is the intraband matrix element of spin or orbital angular momentum, and $v_{a,n}$ is the intraband velocity matrix element.